SeJV/ComparisonRLapproaches/experiments/README.md

 ### [Dynamic Programming Agent](/experiments/showcase_dp.py)
 DP-Agent updates its Q-Values due to knowledge of state transition probabilities and reward probabilities.
-Applied to FrozenLake4x4 it results in:
+FrozenLake is considered solved with more than 78% success rate.
+DP Applied to FrozenLake4x4 it results in:

 `Dynamic Programming Agent solved 83.0% of FrozenLake4x4 iterations`

 ### [Monte Carlo Tree Search](/experiments/showcase_mcts.py)
 The action tree is expanded with each action.
 [Monte Carlo Tree Search](/agents/mc_tree_search_agent.py) doesn't need training (its rollout policy might).
 Here a maze is used as environment, where the agent(red) has to reach the goal (green) and receives a positive reward.
-For collecting the treasure (cyan) the agent receives double the amount of the goal.
+For collecting the treasure (rhombus) the agent receives double the amount of the goal.

-The action tree is visualized by the red line in the following video.
+The action tree is visualized by the red lines in the following video.

 <img src="./monitoring/mcts/openaigym.video.gif" width="400" />